mgoellnitz/JFileSync3/README.md

 ## Requirements

-- Java 8 Runtime Environment, OpenJDK based JREs supported and recommended
+- Java 17 Runtime Environment, OpenJDK based JREs supported and recommended

-- Only when using algorithms other than AES with such oldish JRE: JCE Extension

-We recommend using Java 11 or 17 LTS versions if possible.
+We recommend using Java 17 or 21 LTS versions if possible.

 ## Installation and Application Start

+Though the build scripts (see below) additionally generate RPM and DEB packages, the distribution currently only consists of a ZIP file.
+If you are in the position, you might try the DEB or RPM package and provide feedback.

 Unzip the distribution file to a directory of your choice.
+The XDG launcher script can be automatically modified to reflect this path with the script `prepare_xdg_file.sh`.

 You can start the application through